gmmorris/meze-docs/componentization.md

 The second kind of composition is **object composition**, and this is where I got stuck.

-I just couldn't wrap my brain around how I was supposed to take the theory of Functional Composition and apply it in practice to complex objects.
-How to structure my pieces of code and make them work together, without relegating back to old and smelly practices.
+I just couldn't wrap my brain around how I was supposed to take the theory of Functional Composition and apply it to complex objects.
+How to structure the pieces of my code and make them work together without relegating back to old and smelly practices.

 #### What is Object Composition?
 [Eric Elliot](https://twitter.com/_ericelliott) gave a really good talk at [Fluent 2013](https://www.youtube.com/watch?v=lKCCZTUx0sI) in which he explains object composition and its benefits in a much better way than I ever could, so I'd highly recommend watching his talk.